francisco-ricardo/wkt2geojson/README.md

 ```

 These commands read WKT data from `input.wkt` and write the corresponding GeoJSON to `output.geojson`.
+If the input file cannot be opened, an error message is printed, and the program exits with a status of 1.
+If the output file cannot be opened, an error message is printed, and the program exits with a status of 1.
 If any of the file options are omitted, the program defaults to using `stdin` and `stdout`.

 The `getopt` function is used to parse the command-line options.
 The available options are: